 How much does it cost to develop an idle clicker game?

 It’s more difficult to estimate the cost of game development than it is to estimate the cost of developing almost any other mobile app.
 And simple as they are, clicking games aren’t an exception.
 The development cost will depend on the complexity of your concept, the visual design, and the number of people involved.

 Let’s say you go for a Cookie Clicker clone.
 It requires few people:

 - Unity developer (for Android and iOS both): 1

 With a team like this, it will take about two months to make a clicker game like Cookie Clicker, and the approximate cost will be $5,000–10,000.

 However, if you’re aiming at something more complex — like Tap Titans 2, for example — the development will take longer: around three to six months.
 And the cost will differ significantly due to the longer development time and possible involvement of more people.
 Expect to pay about $20,000–40,000.

 The more complexity you add, the longer the development time and the higher the cost.
 But chances are your revenue will also be higher when the game is launched.

 Right now, incremental clicker games are still all the rage.
 Are they here to stay, or are six years on stage enough and will idlers burn out soon?
 The forecast looks good, if not perfect, so the best time to make idle games might be right now.

 At Mind Studios, we have a game development department.
-If you’d like to know more about how to make a Cookie Clicker game or wish to know the precise cost to develop an idle game, contact us and ask any questions via the form on our Contact us page.
+If you’d like to know more about how to make a Cookie Clicker game or wish to know the precise cost to develop an idle game, contact us and ask any questions via the form below.